 Chang calls this night cream, “powerful yet gentle,” thanks to the combo of AHAs it delivers, including malic, lactic, and glycolic.
 “These AHAs will exfoliate away dead skin cells while still leaving the skin hydrated and radiant, and it also contains aloe vera and chamomile to soothe irritation,” she explains.

 “This can be helpful for those aiming to address a dull complexion or acne-prone skin,” says Chang.
-A combination of both alpha- and beta-hydroxy acids, including, you guessed it, malic acid, helps remove impurities from the skin, de-clog pores, and reduce inflammation to boot.
+A combination of both alpha- and beta-hydroxy acids, including, you guessed it, malic acid, helps remove impurities from the skin, de-clogs pores, and reduces inflammation to boot.